bootstrapbay/tutorials/README.md

 <h4>Part 11 - CSS Modifications</h4>
 <p>In this installment of our Bootstrap 3 tutorial, we add some custom CSS modifications to the common Bootstrap elements including the navbar, navbar links and buttons.<p>

+<h4>Part 12 - CSS Transform and Transition</h4>
+<p>In this part of our Bootstrap 3 tutorial, we apply the CSS transform and transition effects to our thumbnail images to spice up the website.
+We use a transform scale of 1.1 and we use an ease transition of 0.3 seconds.<p>